rodyager/RWTS-PDFwriter/README.md

 For convenient access to this folder, simply drag it to the right hand end of your dock.

+Alternatively, choose an output directory for the printed PDF files by running the following:

+`   /Library/Printers/RWTS/PDFwriter/choosefolder.sh   `

 ## Removal instructions
 If you want to uninstall **PDFwriter**, open Terminal.app, type